 Warrior Wasp – Sting Power: 4

 Known as one of the most aggressive paper wasp species in the world.
 These beautiful insects carry the warrior moniker from their commitment to attacking anything that disturbs their nest.
-However, very few people have ever been stung by one of these insects, because unlike normal paper wasp species they often build their massive nests high up in the threes in central and south American rain forest.
+However, very few people have ever been stung by one of these insects, because unlike normal paper wasp species they often build their massive nests high up in the trees in central and south American rain forest.
 A place where humans virtually never encounter them.

 What’s interesting is this wasp looks like a warrior.
 When they are all together on the outside of the hive.
 What they will do to ward off anything that is thinking about getting into the hive, is they will beat their wings all in unison.
 That’s where they get the name warrior wasp.
 It sounds like warrior marching.